Language

 You are allowed to carry onboard a reasonable quantity of inorganic powder, liquid, aerosol or gel items for a baby or infant for international flights.
 Pack only what you need for the duration of a flight and any delays that may occur.
 There are no quantity restrictions for organic powders such as powdered baby formula.

-For more information about travelling with children visit the Travellers with specific needs page of the TravelSecure website.
+For more information about travelling with children visit the Exemptions to the limits section of the Home Affairs website.

 We recognise there may be occasions when you need to travel with medicines or medical equipment.
 Exemptions can be made in these cases to ensure you have a safe and comfortable journey.

-For information about travelling with medicines visit the Travellers with specific needs page of the TravelSECURE website.
+For information about travelling with medicines visit the Exemptions to the limits section of the Home Affairs website.

 Laptops and tablets must be taken out of their bag and placed in the tray provided when going through the security screening point.
 This will ensure screening officers have an unobstructed view as they move through the screening equipment.

-For more information visit the security screening process page of the TravelSECURE website.
+For more information visit the security screening section of the TravelSECURE website.

 If you're travelling overseas, there are restrictions on the quantity of liquids, aerosols and gels and some powders (PLAGs) you may carry onboard, including those purchased from duty free.
 These restrictions apply to all passengers leaving on international flights, as well as those transiting and/or travelling on the domestic leg of an international flight within Australia.
 Exemptions apply for medicines, medical products, medical devices and baby products that you may need during your journey.

 Flights within Australia are not subject to PLAGs restrictions for onboard baggage.
 However, if you are travelling domestically, but departing from T1 International, you are subject to powder, liquid, aerosol and gel restrictions.
-Visit the Home Affairs website for more information.
+Visit the TravelSECURE website for more information.

 Items classified as prohibited items, including weapons and dangerous goods, cannot be carried onboard an aircraft.
 If you have any of these items in your carry on baggage, you will need to surrender these at the screening point.